Web-Audio-Tools/gbalbeat/README.md

-# Gbalbeat based on GridSound 1.0 with collab by jsilver
+# Gbalbeat based on GridSound 1.0 with collab by jsilver with help

 To start your Phoenix server: